SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > [!TIP]
 >
 > - To read more about Storage as a Service and its advantages, see [DataMiner STaaS: a game-changer for your storage needs](https://community.dataminer.services/dataminer-staas-a-game-changer-for-your-storage-needs/).
-> - As Storage as a Service is fully available as of DataMiner 10.3.10.
-This page will be updated with more information soon.
+> - As Storage as a Service is fully available as of DataMiner 10.3.10, this page will be updated with more information soon.
 Check back for updates frequently!